glecompte/glecompte/_posts/2016-08-14-Saison-Merican.md

 Could only get output down to 77F, filled 2 buckets with 11 gallons and threw them in my chest freezer at 65F.

-Pitched slurry from the 2 yeast starters (2L each but saved around a 3rd of each for later batches.)
+Pitched slurry from the 2 yeast starters (2L each but saved around a 3rd of each for later batches.) o2 bottle ran out during oxygenation of bucket #2, got little to no oxygenation.. airlock activity took a little longer for that bucket.